Root Canal Cover-up...EXPOSED!

 There are several reasons why root canal treatment might be needed but only a few of them include situations in which the tooth is in a painful state to begin with.
 Sometimes the tooth is in an extremely painful state.
 And that's before anything is done to it.

 In the earlier stages of the root canal problem, the tooth is often symptom-free, or only mildly uncomfortable.
 So you can see that this is the time to do the treatment rather than waiting for it to get to a bad toothache if possible.
 Historically, many dentists didn't do root canal treatment, or didn't like to do it, so they avoided it many times by using medications in the tooth to put off the problem.
 Sometimes, with luck, the tooth recovered.
 More often than not, I believe, the tooth sooner or later flared up and had to be treated, but now had to be treated in a more inflamed or infected state.
-Moreover, the nerves inside the tooth - in nature's attempt to heal it - usually shrunk and changed in ways that made it more difficult to do the root canal treatment...sometimes, making it impossible to do it.
+Moreover, the nerves inside the tooth - in nature's attempt to heal it - usually shrunk and changed in ways that made it more difficult to do the root canal treatment...sometimes, even making it impossible to do it.
 It is important to treat unhealthy root canals as early as possible.
 It's easier for both patient and dentist and the result is more likely to be a good one!

 EXPOSED!....What's that all about?
-Recently a book was published by a dentist named George Meinig centering on the research done about the turn of the century by another remarkable dentist named Weston Price.
+Recently a book was published by a dentist named George Meinig centering on the research done about the turn of the century by a remarkable dentist named Weston Price.
 Dr Price did a lot of very interesting research relating to root canal infection and treatment spanning a period of about twenty-five years with some amazing results.

 The basic notion behind his work was the idea of focal infections which was a very big deal in medical thinking at that time.
 It is the idea that an infection someplace in the body - tonsil, gums, toenail, ear, or root canal - might be able to spread to another perhaps far remote part of the body.
 There was the feeling that was largely accepted that a gum infection might be able to end up somehow in the heart and result in a life-threatening infection there.
-That idea, while never disproved, just sort of faded away by and large (although we still give antibiotic to prevent it!!! ).
+That idea, while never disproved, just sort of faded away by and large (although we still give antibiotic to prevent it!!!).

 What happened was that with the advent of penicillin and other wonder-drugs to combat infection, concern for where the infection was coming from was suddenly less important than just which particular germ the infection was.
 The identity of the germ bacteria dictated which particular wonder-drug antibiotic was needed and that, in a nutshell, was that! "...Next patient!"
 We got away from treating the cause to treating the symptom .